-JROTC is a program offered at all 11 comprehensive WCSD high schools and involves more than 2,000 students (60 percent male, 40 percent female).
+JROTC is a program offered at all 11 comprehensive WCSD high schools and involves more than 1,900 students (approx 60 percent male, 40 percent female).
 Our school district has eight Army programs, two Navy programs (Reed & Damonte Ranch), and one Air Force program (North Valleys).

 Our JROTC program educates students on character, student achievement, wellness, leadership, and diversity.
 JROTC is a cooperative effort between the Department of Defense, Department of Education and the Washoe County School District that aims to produce successful students and citizens while fostering a more constructive and disciplined learning environment.

 Students who stay in the program for four years earn credits in physical education, health, arts and humanities, Military Science (CTE), and two honors credits.
 Cadets passing the Nevada State Standards exam for Military Science also earn the Career Readiness Diploma Stamp.
 The curriculum is based on the principles of performance-based, learner-centered education and promotes the development of core abilities: a capacity for life-long learning, communication, responsibility for actions and choices, good citizenship, respectful treatment of others, and critical thinking techniques.

 What We Do

 We accomplish our mission by promoting self and team discipline, responsibility, and selfless service.
 Each Cadet within each program must continually set a positive example for the entire high school.

 Although we do not recruit for military some of our cadets have and will continue to serve with distinction in all branches of service.

 Care for cadets like family: This is a must for all JROTC personnel.
 Everyone involved in the JROTC program cares for one another as if they were family.
 At the same time, a disciplined environment is maintained in each Cadet Battalion.
 This is not boot-camp discipline, but rather a caring environment that motivates high school students forward in their quest to be proactive citizens in our great Nation.